quixio/quix-streams/docs/connectors/sinks/google-cloud-bigquery-sink.md

 `BigQuerySink` provides at-least-once guarantees, and the same records may be written multiple times in case of errors during processing.

 ## Configuration
-For the full description of expected parameters, see the [BigQuery Sink API](../../api-reference/sinks.md#bigquerysink) page.
+For the full description of expected parameters, see the [BigQuerySink API](../../api-reference/sinks.md#bigquerysink) page.